hearthewind/dianovo/README.md

 # Notice

-Our repository adopts new checkpoints different from the previous version, please make sure to download the new checkpoints via git-lfs, the new checkpoints should automatically download to appropriate locations during ``git clone``.
+Our repository adopts git-lfs to manage model checkpoints, the checkpoints should automatically download to appropriate locations during ``git clone``.

 Note that with git lfs, cloning will take a while, as it will download the large files in the background.